dimforge/ncollide/book/geometric_definitions/composite_geometries.md

 1. Initialize a `CompoundData` structure.
 Several geometries implementing the `Geom` trait, together with a delta transformation matrix can be added to the compound data.
-2. Call `Compound::new` with the initialized data.
+2. Call `Compound::new` with the initialized compound data.

 | Description | Accessors | Value |
 | --          | --        | --     |